Responsible Disclosure Policy

 documentation for the dotCMS Content Management System

 dotCMS takes security very seriously and always aims to provide the most secure CMS platform that keeps customer content, data and systems safe.
-At dotCMS, we investigate all received vulnerability reports and implement the best course of action in order to protect our customers, both cloud based and on premise. dotCMS believes that working with skilled security researchers can help identify weaknesses in any technology.
+At dotCMS, we investigate all received vulnerability reports and implement the best course of action in order to protect our customers, both cloud based and self-hosted. dotCMS believes that working with skilled security researchers can help identify weaknesses in any technology.

 If you are a security researcher and have discovered a security vulnerability in dotCMS products and services, we appreciate your help in disclosing it to us in a responsible manner.